-I’ve been asked why I have spent so much time in Oregon after I started fulltime RVing in 2001.
-Besides the fact that it is an incredibly beautiful state with tons of stuff to see, as often happens in life, things happen to change even best-laid plans.
-But I’ve never complained about any of the times I’ve been blessed to be in this glorious state!
+I’ve probably spent more time in Oregon after I started fulltime RVing in 2001 than anywhere else.
+Since it is an incredibly beautiful state with tons of stuff to see, I’ve never complained about any of the times I’ve been blessed to be in this glorious state!

-Whether I ever settle here or not, I plan to get back here for many more visits while I’m still RVing because I know for sure I still have not seen enough of it!
+So, whether I ever settle here (or anywhere) or not, I plan to get back here for many more visits while I’m still RVing because I know for sure I still have not seen enough of it!

 Links to More Oregon Info: